Gerenuk: Ecology and behavior

 The gerenuk is a diurnal animal (active mainly during the day), though it typically stands or rests in shade during the noon.
-Foraging and feeding is the major activity throughout the day; females appear to spend longer time in feeding.
+Foraging and feeding is the major activity throughout the day; females appear to spend more time feeding.
 The gerenuk may expose itself to rain, probably to cool its body.
 The social structure consists of small herds of two to six members.
 Herds typically comprise members of a single sex, though female herds additionally have juveniles.
 Some males lead a solitary life.

 Fighting and travel are uncommon, possibly as a strategy to save energy for foraging.
 Both sexes maintain home ranges 3–6 km2 large, and might overlap.
 Those of males are scent-marked with preorbital gland secretions and guarded - hence these may be termed territories.
 The sedentary tendency of the antelope appears to increase with age.